-We took on the heinous job of running around the city taste-testing hot chocolates (don't say we've never done anything for you) and narrowed it down to nearly two dozen of our favorites.
-These spots are definitely worth the brief trip out into the cold, so read on for our recommendations for cafes and restaurants that have turned drinking hot cocoa into an experience not to be missed.
+A cup of molten chocolaty goodness is one of the best ways to thaw out and warm up—in fact, it's one of the best things about winter in NYC.
+We took on the heinous job of running around Manhattan taste-testing hot chocolate (don't say we've never done anything for you) and narrowed it down to 14 of our favorites.
+These spots are definitely worth the brief trip out into the cold, so read on for our recommendations for cafes and restaurants that have turned hot cocoa sipping into a not-to-be-missed experience.

 80 Spring Street at Crosby Street

 Balthazar Bakery offers good, basic hot chocolate to-go, and it’s not so hot that it can’t be downed quickly.
 The serving sizes are generous, so there is plenty to share, but it's a no-frills, whipped-cream-free cup.

 From the maker of the Cronut comes hot chocolate that is almost too pretty to drink.
 The Blossoming Hot Chocolate is as delicious as it is Instagram-worthy, as a flower-shaped marshmallow "blooms" once it's placed in the hot drink.
 Be forewarned: It's hard to resist the treats in the pastry case when you stop in!

 RELATED: 25 Free Things To Do in NYC This Winter

 Thick rich hot cocoa at L.A.
 Burdick Handmade Chocolates will keep visitors coming back for more.
 Photo courtesy of L.A.
 Burdick Handmade Chocolates

 Step into the cafe at the back of this chocolate shop for a rich cup of drinking chocolate, available in white, milk, or dark varieties.
 If mom and dad need a pick-me-up, have it brewed over a shot of espresso.

 1226 Lexington Avenue at 83rd Street